fitzgen/rust-conf-2019/slides.md

 ???

-* It doesn't take much to start making plotter art
+* doesn't take much to start making plotter art
-* You don't have to learn a framework like Processing or Open Frameworks or Nannou
+    * don't have to learn framework
-* You can start *now*!
+    * can start *now*!
-* I did these first pieces with just the `svg` crate
+* first pieces w/ just `svg` crate
-    * but we don't even need that
-    * could just as easily concatenate strings of SVG fragments together!
+    * SVG is pretty rich
-* I mention this because learning new frameworks can be intimidating/frustrating/slow
+* learning new frameworks can be intimidating
+    * large API surface
-    * and the best way to start making art is to hit the ground running
+    * sometimes best way to start = hit the ground running
-    * once you have a problem that a framework is solving, *then* reach for the framework
+* once you have a problem that a framework solves,
+    * *then* reach for framework

 ---